A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS.

 </p>

-### A human-friendly alternative to netstat for socket and port monitoring on Linux.
+### A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS.

 ## ✨ Highlights: